 5.2.6.4 Evaluation of solutions

-The proposed solution adds new functionality on the XYZ reference point to enable the 3GPP management system to request the horizontal scaling of specific cloud-native NF instance(s) and to configure the scaling information to automatically trigger the horizontal scaling of the cloud-native NF instance..
+The proposed solution adds new functionality on the deployment management reference point to enable the 3GPP management system to request the horizontal scaling of specific cloud-native NF instance(s) and to configure the scaling information to automatically trigger the horizontal scaling of the cloud-native NF instance.
 It fulfils the use case requirements expressed in clause 5.2.6.2.